PARKING INFORMATION 2023-2024

 - Parking in restricted areas (President’s parking space, Guest of the President parking space, Guest parking, handicapped, fire lane, etc.) is a parking violation.
 Guest Parking is restricted to non-Marian patrons only (faculty, staff, and students are not allowed to park in these spaces).

 - All visitors who wish to park on campus must receive a Temporary Parking Permit; limited to 3 days, from Marian One Stop (Marian University students that are registered for classes are not guests).
 Writing “visitor” on a parking ticket and returning it to One Stop will not void the ticket.
 Students are only allowed 2 temporary parking permits per semester with each temporary permit limited to 3 days per semester.

 - A valid parking space is defined as parking between 2 striped lines designated for parking.

-- Parking on grass, sidewalks, perimeters of parking lots, or any driveways is a parking violation.
+- Parking on grass, sidewalks, perimeters of parking lots, fire lanes, or any driveways is a parking violation.

 - The west side of National Avenue is designated as a no-parking area from 7 a.m. to 7 p.m.
 Monday through Friday.
 No overnight parking is permitted on city streets (i.e. Division Street, National Avenue).
 The Fond du Lac City Police will ticket and/or tow illegally parking cars in these areas.

 - The City Police also have jurisdiction to ticket cars on campus parked in fire lanes, handicap stalls and in front of garbage dumpsters.

 - Beginning November 15 until March 15, the City of Fond du Lac Police Department will enforce the winter parking ordinance daily from 8 p.m. until 8 a.m.
 The ordinance is based on a commonly used odd-even concept.
 On even calendar days, residents may only park on the even address side of the street.
 On odd calendar days, parking is allowed only on the odd side.
 For detailed information see the City of Fond du Lac’s website.